8 Tips for Running a Highly Effective Meeting

 Many managers fall short of planning meetings.
 They see a need or a conflict and immediately throw a meeting on the calendar without putting much thought behind its purpose or the goal.
 Yes, meetings are a great opportunity to address challenges, conflicts, or solve a problem, but it’s important to think them through and plan first.

-So, before scheduling a meeting the next time a need arises, ask some of these questions: What is the purpose?
+So, before scheduling your next meeting when a need arises, ask some of these questions: What is the purpose?
 What do we want to address, accomplish or solve?
-What is an appropriate length of time?
+What is an appropriate length of time for an effective meeting?

 When considering the length of time, don’t book a 60-minute meeting when realistically 15 minutes will do.
 Respect others’ time!

 2. Set an Agenda.
-As part of your planning process, establish the meeting structure with a clear agenda.
+As part of your planning process, establish the meeting structure with a clear meeting's scope and agenda.
 The agenda doesn’t have to be a giant document (unless appropriate, of course), it could be a list of topics to discuss in the “description” section of a calendar invite.

-Make a list of items to cover and discuss, consider a realistic amount of time to address each one, and estimate the appropriate meeting length.
-Don’t forget to leave some time for Q&A, open discussions, and collaboration at the end.
+Make a list of agenda items to cover and discuss, consider a realistic amount of time to address each one, and estimate the appropriate meeting length.
+Don’t forget to leave some time for Q&A, open discussions, new ideas, and collaboration at the end.

 If you think agendas are a waste of time, think again… Agendas will not only inform team members as to why the meeting was scheduled in the first place, but they also give team members a chance to come prepared.
 In fact, some companies make it a rule that EVERY meeting invite has an agenda.